My Name Is Jorge Literature Guide

 - Watch this video about learning someone's name.
 Create your own video clip about how to pronounce your name and the story behind your name.
 Ask a few friends to do it with you.
 Share the clip with you friends and encourage others to do the same.

 - Create a public service announcement for classrooms and families to help them understand the difficulties a student new to the country goes through while learning a new culture and new language.
+Together research what papers and procedures families need and share knowledge about the strength and hard work involved in going through this process.

 - Volunteer at an event or community center that celebrates people from different cultures.